ecklf/tailwindcss-radix/README.md

 #### Accessing parent state

 Sometimes we want to access state in the child of the trigger element.
-This can be achieved by using `group-*` utilities.
+This can be achieved by adding the `group` class to the parent element and the `group-*` variants on the child element.

 The below example shows how you can apply a conditional transform for a radix `Accordion`: